kecman/view/PLAN.md

 ## Backlog

+- [Rendering] Render aabbs using geometry shader, show it when the box extents are hovered in the UI
+- [UI/UX] Add normals to user selection
 - [UI/UX] Add a hotloading mode to files (Hotloader module not implemented on linux)
 - [UI/UX] Implement simple undo for file loading, would be handy to be able to undo file clobbering...
 - [Rendering] Do a better job transparency